xodio/xod/docs/guide/execution-model/README.md

 <div class="ui segment">
 <span class="ui ribbon label">Pro Tip</span>
-If you’re familiar with conventional programming think of pins and their buffered values as *variables*.
+If you’re familiar with conventional programming think of pins and their buffered values as <em>variables</em>.
 They hold the program state and evolve over the time.
 </div>

-TODO: example

 Whether values on of functional nodes’ pins would be buffered is up to target platform to decide.
 Since outputs of a functional node depend only on its